 If you dream of blistered edges, airy bubbles, and that crisp-chewy magic only real Neapolitan pizza has, this just might be the best pizza dough recipe you’ll ever make.
 Homemade pizzeria-level dough isn’t for the faint of heart… but this recipe?
 Pure perfection.
 Pinky promise.

-Ingredients For Pizza Dough Recipe
+Ingredients For Pizza Dough

-A pizza dough recipe, doesn’t have to be hard, it’s actually simple, but it will take hours of sitting.
+A pizza dough recipe doesn’t have to be hard; it’s actually simple, but it will take hours of sitting.
 Our homemade pizza dough recipe is the best pizza dough recipe after 15 years of testing.
 It uses basic ingredients, most of which are already in your pantry!

 - Flour: 00 flour is the best flour for this recipe.
 The texture comes out perfect!
 You can also use baker’s flour.